gidjituser/react-native-gidjit/README.md

 ## What Gidjit Provides
 - Your app/action can be updated inside Gidjit.
 - You can hide/show Gidjit's primary app navigation bar with a three finger tap on the screen.
 - The following recommended versions of react-native and react.
-Correspond with SDK31 of Expo.
   * "react": "16.5.2"
   * "react-native": "0.57.0"
 - Expo SDK versions 26 through 32.
 New versions will be added regularly.